 In 2022 we were able to realize a big dream of ours.
 Our school district bought us a Boston Dynamics Spot robot!
 This gift gives our students the opportunity to operate and program a true industry-standard robot.
 The full name of the bot is "Reginald Champ Compton" in honor of a faculty member's favorite pet.

 Gillybot is my personal robotic platform.
 I developed him over a period of six years by combining different Makeblock kits.
 He currently runs on a Me Auriga microprocessor with a Bluetooth controller.
 Gillybot is the unofficial mascot of our magnet, and he has made numerous appearances at robotics tournaments, Makerfaires, and the VBS program at my church.

 The Clawbots were one of our first purchases with the Verizon grant.
 We bought a class set, and the poor bots have certainly seen some mileage.
 I'm in the process of attaining some of the newer V5 units.
 We use these in our junior classes to teach C+ programing.

 These are part of our NICERC curriculum for the sophomore year.
 Students learn how to program these using P-Basic, a hobbyist program that has been around since the 1990s.
 It's a great platform to teach logical programing, use of variables, and memory assignment.

 This little army is completely teacher funded.
 They are programmed in Scratch, and they are equipped with enough sensors to make it interesting.
 The big bonus is that I teach a great sumobot program for them.
 They are primarily used with my freshmen classes.

 Lamont, named after the best security guard in all of JCPS, is a prototype facial recognition robot.
 He was designed as an STLP and science fair project.
-We are using a tiny PC to run our Linux-base facial recognition program.
-The base and drive are an Andy Mark Peanut chassis with a Cheap and Dirty control system.
+We used a tiny PC to run our Linux-base facial recognition program.
+The base and drive were an Andy Mark Peanut chassis with a Cheap and Dirty control system.